corwintines/ethfaucet/README.md

 # Ethereum Faucet
-Ethereum Faucet contract that allows for a one time withdrawal of 1 ETH.
+Ethereum Faucet contract that allows for a one time withdrawal of 1 ETH for learning purposes.